CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-• Do visuals support the message, or distract from it?
+• Do visuals support the message instead of distracting from it?

 How To Fix It

-When I’m auditing, I often test messaging changes with a quick “5-second test” internally: show the hero for five seconds, hide it, then ask what the product is and who it’s for.
-If people guess wrong, your visitors are guessing wrong too.
+One easy internal test: show the hero for five seconds, hide it, then ask what the product is and who it is for.
+If people guess wrong, your page is too vague.

 8) Audit Trust Signals, Proof, And Risk Reversal